Broken Pieces of God Cover

 …as a reader, I drifted through the narrative, completely absorbed by the characters, the dialogue, the switching between perspectives.
 He has the ability to show real everyday human concerns and it is the presentation of these that drive his fiction…he is an astute and aware writer who guides you through his created world with clarity and conciseness and just the right amount of humour...
 Read his books.

-with eBook publisher, ManyBooks to talk about my work, including this novel.
+I recently participated in an interview with eBook publisher, ManyBooks to talk about my work, including my latest novel: Give Me Shelter.